FAQs on organizations

 No. Organization owners can invite users through email and also choose a team for them to join within the invite.

 Can I force my organization's members to authenticate before using Docker Desktop and are there any benefits?

 Yes.
 You can enforce sign-in and some benefits are:

 - Administrators can enforce features like Image Access Management and Registry Access Management.

-- Administrators can ensure compliance by blocking Docker Desktop usage for users who do not sign in as members of the organization.
+- Administrators can ensure compliance by blocking Docker Desktop usage for users who don't sign in as members of the organization.

 Yes.
 When SSO is enabled for your organization, each user must sign in with the company’s domain.
 However, the user can retain their personal credentials and create a new Docker ID associated with their organization's domain.

 Yes.
 You can convert your user account to an organization account.
-Once you convert a user account into an organization, it is not possible to revert it to a personal user account.
+Once you convert a user account into an organization, it's not possible to revert it to a personal user account.
 For prerequisites and instructions, see Convert an account into an organization.